19hours/sg-statutes/Acts/Income Tax Act.md

 (a) deduct therefrom tax —

-(i) where the person to be paid is an individual or a Hindu joint family, at the rate of 20%;
+(i) where the person to be paid is an individual or a Hindu joint family, at the rate of 22%;

+[Act 2 of 2016 wef 01/01/2016]

 (ii) where the person to be paid is any other person, at the rate of 17%; or